eblairmckee/public-notes/BrownBag.md

 # Props
 you can pass `props` into styled components and render different styles.

-`props` are booleans and if used in a component, will activate any associated styles.
+- `props` are booleans and if used in a component, will activate any associated styles.

-`props` can be used for multiple styles in a single component. doesn't have to be just a single prop for each style... can have multiple options with `if ... else`
+- `props` can be used for multiple styles in a single component.
+- you can have multiple `props` in a component with conditional styling using `if ... else`

-## Example
+## Basic Example
 ```javascript
 const Container = styled.div`
     max-width: ${props => props.fluid ? 'auto' : '1224px'};